FastComments/fastcomments-blog/src/content/(2-05-2020) How to Disable Image Uploads In Your Comments.md

 ... and hit save.
 On this page you must define your domain if it's not already pre-filled.
 Leave URL ID blank to apply the rule to your whole site.

+This page has image uploads disabled as an example.

 {{/isPost}}